Virtus Total Return Fund Inc. - GuruFocus.com

 PR Newswire

-HARTFORD, Conn., July 28, 2022 /PRNewswire/ -- Virtus Total Return Fund Inc. (NYSE: ZTR) announced today that it has set August 9, 2022 as the record date for its proposed offering of additional shares of common stock pursuant to its rights offering that was previously announced on March 3, 2022.
-The Fund filed a registration statement with respect to the rights offering with the Securities and Exchange Commission on March 3, 2022 and amended today July 28, 2022.
+HARTFORD, Conn., Aug.
+1, 2022 /PRNewswire/ -- Virtus Total Return Fund Inc. (NYSE: ZTR) announced today that the registration statement for its rights offering has been declared effective by the U.S. Securities and Exchange Commission.

-A registration statement relating to these rights has been filed with the Securities and Exchange Commission but has not yet become effective.
-These securities may not be sold, nor may offers to buy be accepted, prior to the time the registration statement becomes effective.
+The Fund will issue to shareholders non-transferable rights entitling them to acquire one share of common stock for each three shares held, up to an aggregate of 16,500,000 shares of common stock of the Fund.
+The Fund may increase the number of shares of common stock subject to subscription by up to 25% of the shares, or up to an additional 4,125,000 shares of common stock, for an aggregate total of 20,625,000 shares.
+Shareholders of record will receive one right for each outstanding share owned on the record date, August 9, 2022.
+If a record date shareholder's total ownership is fewer than three shares, such shareholder will receive three rights so that the shareholder may subscribe for one share.

+The rights are non-transferable and will not be admitted for trading on the New York Stock Exchange or any other exchange.
+The rights offering described above will be made only by means of a prospectus which, along with a subscription certificate, is expected to be mailed to shareholders on or about August 12, 2022.
+The record date shareholders who exercise their rights will not be entitled to distributions payable during August or September 2022 on new shares issued in connection with the rights offering.

 This communication shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state, or an exemption therefrom.
+A prospectus containing further information regarding the Fund may be obtained by contacting the information agent for the Fund's rights offering, Georgeson, Inc. Banks, brokers and other shareholders should call (866) 431-2108.

 About the Fund